pytorch/pytorch/docs/cpp/source/index.rst

 - **C++ Extensions**: A means of extending the Python API with custom C++ and CUDA routines.

-Combining, these building blocks form a research and production ready C++ library for the tensor computation and dynamic neural networks with strong emphasis on GPU acceleration as well as fast CPU performance.
+Combining, these building blocks form a research and production ready C++ library for tensor computation and dynamic neural networks with strong emphasis on GPU acceleration as well as fast CPU performance.
 It is currently in use at Facebook in research and production; we are looking forward to welcome more users of the PyTorch C++ API.